OpenInterpreter/01-app/README.md

 ## License

 This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
 You can read the full license text [here](LICENSE).

-**Note on Contributions:** We plan to open for contributions in the near future after we've got the necessary processes in place.
-Please check back for updates on our contribution guidelines!
-Thanks for your support and interest in the project.

 Copyright 2024 Open Interpreter, Inc.